mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 ### Imperative OCaml

-The contrast here is between pure functional styoe of programming without mutating any state and the imperative features and operate based on side-effects.
+The contrast here is between pure functional style of programming without mutating any state and the imperative features that operate based on side-effects.

 This code checks if a List is sorted or not.